-- Section E on page 144 gives you information if you have problems about services, items, and drugs (but not Part D drugs).
-For example, use this section if: - You are not getting medical care you want, and you believe our plan covers this care. - We did not approve services, items, or drugs that your doctor wants to give you, and you believe this care should be covered. - NOTE: Only use Section E if these are drugs not covered by Part D. Drugs in the List of Covered Drugs, also known as the Drug List, with an asterisk () are not covered by Part D. See Section F on page 157 for Part D drug appeals. - You got medical care or services you think should be covered, but we are not paying for this care. - You got and paid for medical services or items you thought were covered, and you want to ask us to pay you back.
+- Section E on page 162 gives you information if you have problems about services, items, and drugs (but not Part D drugs).
+For example, use this section if: - You are not getting medical care you want, and you believe our plan covers this care. - We did not approve services, items, or drugs that your doctor wants to give you, and you believe this care should be covered. - NOTE: Only use Section E if these are drugs not covered by Part D. Drugs in the List of Covered Drugs, also known as the Drug List, with an "NT" are not covered by Part D. Refer to Section F on page 176 for Part D drug appeals. - You got medical care or services you think should be covered, but we are not paying for this care. - You got and paid for medical services or items you thought were covered, and you want to ask us to pay you back.

 - You are being told that coverage for care you have been getting will be reduced or stopped, and you disagree with our decision. - NOTE: If the coverage that will be stopped is for hospital care, home health care, skilled nursing facility care, or Comprehensive Outpatient Rehabilitation Facility (CORF) services, you need to read a separate section of this chapter because special rules apply to these types of care.
-See Sections G and H on pages 166 and 173. - Section F on page 157 gives you information about Part D drugs.
+Refer to Sections G and H on pages 187 and 194. - Section F on page 176 gives you information about Part D drugs.
 For example, use this section if: - You want to ask us to make an exception to cover a Part D drug that is not on our Drug List. - You want to ask us to waive limits on the amount of the drug you can get. - You want to ask us to cover a drug that requires prior approval. - We did not approve your request or exception, and you or your doctor or other prescriber thinks we should have. - You want to ask us to pay for a prescription drug you already bought.
-(This is asking for a coverage decision about payment.) - Section G on page 166 gives you information on how to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon.
-Use this section if: - You are in the hospital and think the doctor asked you to leave the hospital too soon. - Section H on page 173 gives you information if you think your home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.
+(This is asking for a coverage decision about payment.) - Section G on page 187 gives you information on how to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon.
+Use this section if: - You are in the hospital and think the doctor asked you to leave the hospital too soon. - Section H on page 194 gives you information if you think your home health care, skilled nursing facility care, and Comprehensive Outpatient Rehabilitation Facility (CORF) services are ending too soon.

-If you're not sure which section you should use, please call Member Services at 1-855-580-1689 (TTY users should call 711).
-Representatives are available Monday-Friday, 8 a.m. to 8 p.m. to assist you.
+If you're not sure which section you should use, please call Member Services at 1-855-580-1689 (TTY: 711).
+Hours are Monday through Friday, 8 a.m. to 8 p.m.
 On weekends and on state or federal holidays, you may be asked to leave a message.
 Your call will be returned within the next business day.
-The call is free.